loveencounterflow/sqlite-for-mingkwai-ime/README.md

   for a demo).
 Needless to say, this {c|sh}ould be turned into a tokenizer option and be refactored to avoid the code duplication.
 Think of it as a proof of concept.

+  > The demo can be run as `rm tests/test.db ; ./sqlite3-27-902 tests/test.db <
+  > tests/fts4-ascii-non-folding-tokenizer.sql`; this will probably change ITF.

 ## Using this edition of SQLite in `better-sqlite3`

 To use this version of the SQLite engine with NodeJS and [`better-sqlite3`](https://github.com/JoshuaWise),